CityOfPhiladelphia/phila.gov-router/README.md

 - Case-insensitive
 - `^[^\/]*` is prepended (unless it already starts with `^`)
 - `/?$` is appended (unless it already ends with `$`)

+## formatting
+You can use [tsv-pretty](https://ebay.github.io/tsv-utils-dlang/#tsv-pretty) to format the file to be more readable.